5 Commonalities of Enterprise Supplier Quality Management Systems

 Global-scale events have tested the bounds of a supply chain system.
 The coronavirus, for example, has made it clear how critical an efficient supply chain is for continuity and survival.
 It is a real-world example of how important it is to have an enterprise-wide system that utilizes a quality management system (QMS) as the hub of truth.

-Organizations that demonstrate poor or lack of control of supplier quality management (SQM) are likely struggling to manage risk effectively.
+Organizations that demonstrate poor or lack control of supplier quality management (SQM) are likely struggling to manage risk effectively.
 Poor controls can result in audits, warning letters, injuries, recalls, and negative revenue.

 This article looks at 5 common traits that together, can enable high-performing supplier quality management practices in regulated industries.